alibabacloud-howto/microservices-with-kubernetes/README.md

         touch database-app-deployment.yml
         ```

-        and copy the following content into the file.
-Please note that changing the container repository url in the `image` property to yours accordingly.
+        and copy the following content into the file:

         `database-app-deployment.yml`
         ```yml